acnazarejr/sensorcap/README.md

 ###### Code
-If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the [devloper branch](https://github.com/acnazarejr/sensorcap/tree/developer).
+If you are a developer and you wish to contribute to the app please fork the project and submit a pull request on the [developer branch](https://github.com/acnazarejr/sensorcap/tree/developer).
 If you want, you can join us on Telegram - send us a message we will add you!

 ###### Issues